jfbercher/MySTEditor/README.md

+# Mystral Editor

-This is a fork of [antmicro Myst-Editor](https://github.com/antmicro/myst-editor/).
-A number of adaptations and additions have been made to extend its capabilities for local document authoring and scientific editing.
-Original doc below.
+This project is based on the excellent [antmicro Myst-Editor](https://github.com/antmicro/myst-editor/).
+Several modifications and additions have been made to expand its capabilities for creating documents and conducting scientific editing locally, including a local version (built with Tauri).
+The original document is provided below.

 # Additions